If you're worried about your symptoms, you don't need to wait to see a GP.

 Join the thousands of people who get expert medical advice, right here every day.
 Our UK GPs can treat a full range of issues - deal with yours today.

 It’s common to develop hang-ups about certain things like dirt, germs or making sure your house is locked properly.

-However, for some people, everyday concerns can turn into obsessions and lead to compulsive behaviour like hand-washing, repeatedly checking their locks or hoarding items.
+However, for some people, everyday concerns can turn into obsessions and lead to compulsive behaviour like repeated hand-washing, or hoarding items.